🌐

 Cannabis was used for religious rites at a biblical site, study finds | CNN

-May 28, 2020 - Inside the site, there is a shrine devoted to Yahweh, the Hebrew name of God used in the Bible.
-Analysis of the materials on two altars, now housed in the Israel Museum, Jerusalem, found they contained cannabis and frankincense, according to a study published Thursday in the journal Tel Aviv.
+May 28, 2020 - Analysis of the materials on two altars, now housed in the Israel Museum, Jerusalem, found they contained cannabis and frankincense, according to a study published Thursday in the journal Tel Aviv.

 Taylor & Francis